-The idea is that past $j^*$ we can be confident that we are subsampling $x$ with too small of a probability and if all subsampled values are too small, then we can be confident that it $\lVert x \rVert_0$ itself was small.
+The idea is that past $j^*$ we can be confident that we are subsampling $x$ with so small of a probability that we barely sample any elements.
+On the other hand, if all the subsampled values are too small, then we can be confident that $\lVert x \rVert_0$ itself was small.

 To sketch a vector it is enough to show that at the index $j^*$, a $p_{j^*}$ fraction of $x$ is sampled up to a relative error of $\eps$.
-For the purposes of our low rank approximation algorithm, we will want a slightly stronger condition that the indices around $j^*$ will be sampled "as expected" and that the value of $j^*$ will be approximately $\log (\lVert x \rVert_0 / \gamma)$ as expected.
+For the purposes of our low rank approximation algorithm, we will want a slightly stronger condition that the indices around $j^*$ will be sampled ``as expected'' and that the value of $j^*$ will be approximately $\log (\lVert x \rVert_0 / \gamma)$.